 Fishing Line for 3 to 5 Foot Sharks

 For a complete overview on our surf fishing equipment recommendations for a beginner, check out our Ultimate Guide on How to Surf Fish.
-If you haven’t bought a surf rod or reel, we recommend that you choose an 8-10 ft long fishing rod attached with a spinning reel in the 6000-8000 size range.
-This reel should hold around of 500yds of 30lb braided fishing line.
+If you haven’t bought a surf rod or reel, we recommend that you choose a surf rod and reel combo 8-10ft long spinning reel in the 6000-8000 size range.
+This reel should hold a minimum of around of 500yds of 25lb braided fishing line.
 This longer rod and larger reel will allow you to fish successfully for medium sized sharks as well as many other surf species.
-These are the ideal rod & reel specifications for large red drum, stripped bass, bluefish and snook as well.
+These are the ideal rod and reel specifications for surf species such as red drum, striped bass, bluefish, and snook.

-As a side note, 500 yds is a lot of fishing line but it is necessary.
+As a side note, 500yds is a lot of fishing line, but it’s necessary.
 We highly recommend that you find a reel that can hold this amount of line and to fill your spool to its maximum capacity according to the manufacturer.
-When it comes time to spool up, you can either spool it yourself or have it machine spooled by your nearest fishing store.
+When it comes time to spool up, you can either spool the reel yourself or have it machine spooled by your nearest fishing store.
 Large fish, especially medium sized sharks, can peel a lot of line during the fight, and one of the last things you want is to run out of line.
-It is very common for a 4-5 ft shark to spool out 300-400 yds of line.
+It is very common for a 4-5ft shark to spool out hundreds of yards of line.
 I have lost multiple shark in my surf fishing career because they ran so far I spooled out of line.
-This will rarely happen on 500 yds unless you hook into an 8-10 footer.
+This will rarely happen on 500 yards unless you hook into a very large one.

 Where and When to Fish for Shark on the Beach